-Bad weather – we’ve already seen major hurricanes and fires devastate large parts of the country, and unfortunately, forecasters are expecting more problematic weather conditions for certain parts of the country as we progress further into winter.
+We’ve already seen major hurricanes and fires devastate large parts of the country, and unfortunately, forecasters are expecting more problematic weather conditions for certain parts of the country as we progress further into winter.
 Wind, snow, ice, and low temperatures are never great for the transport game, and with all of them on the horizon, rates are sure to reflect the increased peril of transporting goods.

-Standard Rate Increases – freight rates have inflated during the past year thanks to a steady growth in consumer spending coupled with a modest revival in domestic manufacturing, deteriorating infrastructure, and of course, the driver shortage.
+Freight rates have inflated during the past year thanks to a steady growth in consumer spending coupled with a modest revival in domestic manufacturing, deteriorating infrastructure, and of course, the driver shortage.
 The trend is expected to continue during the holidays, and into the next year.

-Increased Returns Traffic – the ecommerce sector continues to boom, and as a result, so do returns.
+The ecommerce sector continues to boom, and as a result, so do returns.
 With at least 30 percent of online sales ultimately making a return journey, there will be a lot of extra parcel and LTL traffic on the roads.
 That extra demand for transport services, will mean a little something extra added to your rates.

 So How Can Shippers Save on LTL Services During the Holidays?